raveenaaa/ChaosEngineering/README.md

 The dashboard displays your running infrastructure.
 The container's overall health is visualized by a small colored square.

 A line chart displays statistics gathered from the `/health` endpoint.
 A sidebar menu displays some options for updating the line chart.
 By clicking the "CPU Load" menu item, you will see the CPU load be compared between the two servers.
 By clicking the "Latency" menu item, you will see the Latency as calculated by the average time for a request to be serviced between successive health check calls.

-You can visualize the effects of traffic on the metrics by visiting the servers, either using a load script, curl command, or siege.
-For example, you can see a brief spike on the control server by running:

-    siege -b -t30s http://192.168.44.102:3080/stackless

-The dashboard can fill out with events once left running long enough.
-By reloading the page or changing metrics, it will reset.

 ### Tools of Chaos